toolleeo/cli-apps/README.md

 ## <a name="versioning"></a>Versioning

 * [Bazaar](http://bazaar.canonical.com/en/) - Multiplatform version control system supporting diffferent workflows; it is part of the GNU Project, and it is free software sponsored by Canonical.
-* [forgit](https://github.com/wfxr/forgit) - A utility tool powered by fzf for using git interactively.
 * [fossil](https://fossil-scm.org/) - A simple, high-reliability, distributed software configuration management system with these advanced features: project management, built-in web interface, friendly self-hosting, simple networking, all-in-one standalone executable, and much more.
 * [gee](https://github.com/human37/gee) - CLI repository manager and automation tool written in rust.
 * [Gistup](https://github.com/mbostock/gistup) - Create a gist from terminal, then use git to update it.
-* [git](https://git-scm.com/) - The winner across all the existing file versioning tools; distributed versioning; fully controllable from the command-line; plenty of configuration and usage options; behind a number of related project that leverage git as backend.
-* [git-annex](https://git-annex.branchable.com/) - Manages files with `git`, without checking the file contents into git; very useful to manage large/binary files.
-* [git-extras](https://github.com/tj/git-extras) - Little git extras like git-ignore, git-setup, git-changelog, git-release, git-effort and more.
-* [git-peek](https://github.com/Jarred-Sumner/git-peek) - git peek is the fastest way to open a remote git repository in your local text editor.
-* [git-stats](https://github.com/IonicaBizau/git-stats) - Local git statistics including GitHub-like contributions calendars.
-* [Gitea](https://gitea.com/) - Single binary self-hosted Git service.
-* [gitui](https://github.com/extrawurst/gitui) - GitUI provides you with the comfort of a git GUI but right in your terminal
-* [grv](https://github.com/rgburke/grv) - Git Repository Viewer - A terminal based interface for viewing Git repositories.
-It allows refs, commits and diffs to be viewed, searched and filtered.
 * [Mercurial](https://www.mercurial-scm.org/) - Free, distributed source control management tool.
-* [onefetch](https://github.com/o2sh/onefetch) - Git repository summary on your terminal.
-* [sad](https://github.com/ms-jpq/sad) - CLI search and replace.
-Show you a nice diff of proposed changes before you commit them.
-* [Soft Serve](https://github.com/charmbracelet/soft-serve) - Self-hostable Git server for the command line.
-One distinguished feature is the possibility to create new repositories with a push.
-* [tig](https://github.com/jonas/tig) - An ncurses-based text-mode interface for `git` that can act as a repository browser, but can also assist in staging changes for commit at chunk level.

 ## <a name="viewers"></a>Viewers